Loading

 Clare Townley

-Eco-Poet & Creative Climate Communicator , Retrofits Of Laughter
+Climate Systems Communicator & Eco-Poet , Retrofits Of Laughter

-Recent work includes Retrofits of Laughter, a growing series of illustrated cards and poems that use humour to open conversations about carbon, green energy, retrofit, transport, greenwashing and everyday climate contradictions.
-Through satire, analogy and lived experience, Clare translates concepts such as fabric-first retrofit, Scope 3 emissions, sustainability terminology and greenwashing into language people actually remember.
+Recent work includes Retrofits of Laughter, a growing series of illustrated cards and poems using humour to open conversations about carbon, retrofit, transport, repair culture, greenwashing, circular economy and everyday climate contradictions.
+Through satire, analogy and lived experience, Clare translates concepts such as fabric-first retrofit, Scope 3 emissions, embodied carbon, transport systems, carbon accounting, sustainable aviation fuel, heat pumps, damp and mould, and behavioural friction into language people actually remember.

 Sessions